liubiofluids/piv2omg/README.md

 # piv2omg
-Finding the velocity field of a masked area (for a rotating object) through particle image velocimetry (PIV) and the associated angular velocity for a rigid body.
+Finding the velocity field of a masked area (for a rotating object) through particle image velocimetry (PIV), the associated angular velocity and axial position for a rigid body.